Entertainment & Culture

 Q&A with Christina Larsen: Under the Spotlight (no more hiding psoriasis)

-Disability Horizons talks to Christina Larsen about her role in the Under the Spotlight project, a groundbreaking series of short films that sought to shed light on psoriasis and psoriatic arthritis, and break the wall of silence surrounding the disease.
+Disability Horizons chats with Christina Larsen about her part in the Under the Spotlight project, an amazing collection of short films designed to bring awareness to psoriasis and psoriatic arthritis while breaking the silence surrounding these conditions.

 Can you tell Disability Horizons’ readers a bit about yourself?